MuriloBagodi/MuriloBagodi/README.md

 ##
 Hello there 👋 My name is Murilo Bagodi, Welcome to my GitHub

-- 🔭 I’m currently working on Front-end
+- 🔭 I’m currently working on Back-end
-- 🌱 I’m currently learning React.js and React Native
+- 🌱 I’m currently learning Typescript and Node.js
 - 📫 How to reach me: murilosbagodi@hotmail.com